DTJF/libpruio/src/doc/_2_preparation.md

 those tools.
 Find detailed installation instructions on the related websides, linked by the name in the first column.

+Just an example on how to install the tolls on Debian based systems (ie. like Ubuntu, Mint, ...).
+The following commands install the tool
+packages:

 -# First, install the distributed (D) packages of your choise, either mandatory
    ~~~{.txt}
    sudo apt-get install git cmake